ChooJeremy/PoxBrain/README.md

 * Search suggestions as you type on the search bar.
 Potential search suggestions are loaded locally.
 * Ability to search for runes, sorted by relevancy to search results.
 * Filter search results by rarity, faction and rune Type
+* Accounts for users.
+  * Users are able to track their collection on PoxNora in PoxBrain
+  * Display owned amount of search suggestions and results

 ## Planned Features

 In no particular order,
 * Work with PoxBox to display rune price on PoxBox
 * Accounts for users.
-  * Users will be able to track their collection on PoxNora in PoxBrain
-  * Display owned amount of search suggestions and results
   * Collection statistics for themselves
   * Anonymous aggregated statistics
   * JS code to 'shard' runes that are extras, with certain criterias